markjprice/cs11dotnet7/docs/errata/common-errors.md

 # Microsoft introduces a bug in a later version

-Although rare, it is possible that by using a later version of a NuGet package than the one I used to write the book, you experience different behavior, especially negative behavior if it is due to a bug.
+Although rare, it is possible that by using a later version of a NuGet package than the one I used to write the book, you experience different behavior, especially negative behavior if it is due to a bug or a fix to a bug.

-For example, in the `Microsoft.Extensions.Configuration.Binder` package, versions `7.0.3` and `7.0.4` have a bug that causes an exception to be thrown when it tries to parse a trace level set in an `appsettings.json` file.
-Previous versions from `7.0.0` to `7.0.2` did not have this bug.
+For example, in the `Microsoft.Extensions.Configuration.Binder` package, versions `7.0.3` or later fix a bug that causes an exception to be thrown when it tries to parse a trace level set in an `appsettings.json` file.
+Previous versions `7.0.2` and earlier including .NET 6 did not have this bug fix and so the book code.

 You can read more this specific example here: https://github.com/markjprice/cs11dotnet7/blob/main/docs/errata/errata.md#page-178---reviewing-project-packages